preethi5SE/Task5/README.md

 5. Model Evaluation

-Used confusion matrix and ROC curves for evaluation.
+Used confusion matrix for evaluation.

 Hyperparameter tuning and cross-validation.